 With a financial lease, the financier owns the vehicle or equipment and the borrower has the opportunity to buy it for an additional price.
 In a chattel mortgage, once the loan is completely repaid the borrower owns the vehicle or equipment outright.

-However, at the end of the loan term, ownership may be transferred from the lender to you.
+However, at the end of the loan term, ownership may be transferred from the lender to your business.

 Before deciding, consider the tax implication and the option that best suits your circumstances.